 You’re probably wondering what your financial fitness has to do with starting a business.
 After all, the whole point of pursuing this idea is to make money.
 What you may or may not know is that starting a business comes with financial decisions and obligations.
 There’s also the reality that you’re taking a risk.
-Failure to consider this logic could lead to your financial demise (personally and professionally).
-While no one is expecting you to be a millionaire with zero debt and tons of investments, here are a few steps you should take before launching a business.
+Failure to consider this logic could lead to your financial demise (personally and professionally) so it’s essential to consult an insolvency practitioner about your personal and business debt situation first.

 Reduce Your Debt

 Starting and operating a business comes with some level of debt.
 Until you start generating revenue to cover these expenses, these expenses will come from your pocket.
 If you’re already dealing with your debts, the added costs of operating a business could bankrupt you.
 Not to mention, you’ll need good credit if you’re going to take out a loan or line of credit.

 Pull out all your account statements, credit reports, and bills to get a total of how much debt you have.
 Based on your income and everyday expenses, determine how much you have to dedicate to paying off debts.
 Then, contact creditors, lenders, and service providers to negotiate a reasonable arrangement.
 If you want to reduce your debt faster, you can always take on a second job or sell some of your belongings to apply to the balance.

 If you don’t have much experience with credit, now is the time to change that.
 When you apply for loans, lines of credit, credit cards, or other services, your history and score will determine whether you get approved (and how much it’s going to cost).
 Some of the most common ways to build your credit are to apply for a secured credit card with a low limit, a gas card, or a store card.
 There’s also the option to apply for short-term installment loans in Lawton Oklahoma, Texas, and other cities and states.
 Just ensure you make timely payments to avoid unfavorable ratings.